deja-vu-platform/deja-vu/docs/tutorial.md

 The button in the `create-object` action of *Property* causes the action to execute on click.
-Thus, if this action is wrapped in a `dv.tx`, it will trigger the execution of all its sibling cliché actions when a user clicks on the button.
+Thus, if this action is wrapped in a `dv.tx`, it will trigger the execution of all its sibling concept actions when a user clicks on the button.

-There is no shared state between clichés, but objects in different clichés may be associated by sharing ids.
+There is no shared state between concepts, but objects in different concepts may be associated by sharing ids.
 In `submit-post`, for example,  the same uniquely generated id is passed to `create-score` and `create-object`.
 As a result, when a user clicks on the "Submit" button of `create-object`,